 This list was so interesting to research that I've decided to make it a two-parter.
 (Part 2 is here.)
 Usually the biggest names in TV got their start in that medium.
 But once in a while you'll hear about a writer who gets a motion picture screenplay produced, then makes the move to television.
 This once was considered a step down; now it's a… read more!

 This list was hard to write, because I don't really believe in remakes.
-First, because filmmakers and studios should focus on new material (even though we all know they don't).
+First, because filmmakers and studios should focus on new material – even though we all know they don't.
 Second, because while most older movies look dated today, they still fascinate as time capsules, and often have charming star performances that can't be replicated.
-Third, because most remakes are lousy.
-That said, I came up with nine… read more!
+Third, because most remakes… read more!

 As of this writing, I've submitted 20 Matches to 41 film festivals.
 Deciding where to submit can be tricky, as most festivals cost money to enter, and those fees add up fast.
 To make it worth the gamble, you have to consider which festivals you're willing and able to travel to; how much clout each festival has; whether it's the right venue for your film; if it has potential for… read more!

-Movie romances thrive on the "odd couple" concept: the less the two paramours in question have in common, the more memorable the story.
-We've seen some nutty extremes, from Harold and Maude to King Kong.
-But then there are those cases in which the star pairing elicits a gigantic "What?!"
-I don't just mean a lack of chemistry.
-I mean performers you'd never imagine being in the same room together, much… read more!
+Movie romances thrive on the "odd couple" concept: the less two paramours have in common, the more friction they generate.
+But there are times when the star pairing elicits a gigantic "What?!" from the audience.
+I don't just mean they have a lack of chemistry.
+I mean you'd never imagine them even being in the same room together, much less wooing each other on the… read more!

 I have lived in Los Angeles for 24 years – over half my life – so allow me to wax nostalgic for a bit.
 You non-Angelenos may want to tune out, but I still hope you enjoy this little time capsule of my first decade in town.
 None of these things exists anymore, but for me they are as symbolic of '90s LA… read more!

 A while ago, I wrote a list about nine character actors given solitary shots at leading man/lady status.
-This a companion piece looks at the various singers, comedians, and TV personalities who couldn't resist the lure of the silver screen... but were never given a second chance.
+This companion piece looks at the various singers, comedians, and TV personalities who couldn't resist the lure of the silver screen... but were never given a second chance.
 LIBERACE, Sincerely Yours.
-The IMDb displays a grand total of ten acting credits for… read more!
+The IMDb displays a grand total of ten acting credits for Mr.… read more!

 I've been remiss at updating this section lately, but as I have literally 136 Lists of 9 in various stages of completion, I promise that I haven't run out of ideas.
 It's just a matter of timing, a matter of not repeating other people's lists on the Internet, and a matter of finding just the right nine examples for each list.
 Anyway, predicting a movie's financial… read more!